dog-gateway/dog-gateway.github.io/rest-api.md

 ---
 layout: default
 title: The Dog Gateway - Rest API
-active: Rest Api
+active: Develop
 sidebar: rest-api-sidebar.html
 ---
 # Build on It! #

 Want to build your own application once and deploy it everywhere, regardless of the available home, building or industrial automation systems?